Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 2. Before you can begin these exercises you will need to install a text editor.
 Instructions for installing a text editor are here:

-4. Once a website document is saved with a .HTML file extension, you will see that its icon in File Explorer is now that of your default web browser (Chrome, Firefox, Opera, etc.).
+4. Once a website document is saved with a .HTML file extension, you will see that its icon in File Explorer is now that of your default web browser (Chrome, Firefox, Opera, Brave, Edge, etc.).

 5. If you are not seeing the file extensions, click the View tab in File Explorer.
 In the Show/Hide section at top, put a check mark in the box next to File name extensions.